fhdm-dev/scoppy/docs/dso-500k.md

 ### Updating the Firmware

-Download the [latest firmware file](https://github.com/fhdm-dev/scpdl1/raw/master/a/v16/scoppy-dso-500k-p-v16.uf2) to your computer.
+Download the latest firmware file from [here](./wiki/firmware-versions) to your computer.
+The file will be named scoppy-dso-500k-p-vNN.uf2 where NN is the version number.

 Push and hold the BOOTSEL button on the Pico, then connect it to your computer using a normal USB cable (Type-A male to Micro-USB male).
 Your computer should detect the Pico as a USB Mass Storage device.
 Release BOOTSEL once the drive RPI-RP2 appears on your computer.
 Copy the uf2 file to your Pico.